 - FPU acknowledges the diversity of thought within the Christian church on these areas.

 - All FPU students are considered part of the community whether they live on or off campus.
-As such, FPU reserves the right to address any dangerous, negative, or harmful behavior demonstrated by students whether on campus or off.
+As such, FPU reserves the right to address any dangerous, unsafe, or harmful behavior demonstrated by students whether on campus or off.

 - FPU expects its’ students to be law abiding.